 We offer our services to four main categories of clients through industry-focused business units.
 First, we serve clients in the travel and leisure industry, including airlines, travel intermediaries and other related service providers, for whom we perform services such as customer service and revenue accounting.
 Second, we serve clients in the BFSI industry for whom we perform services such as insurance claims management, account set-up and other related services, and asset management support.
 Third, we serve clients in the industrial and infrastructure industry, including manufacturing, logistics, telecommunications and utilities.
 Fourth, we serve clients in several other industries, including consumer products, retail, professional services, pharmaceutical, and media and entertainment, which we refer to as emerging businesses.
-In addition to industry-specific services, we offer a range of services across multiple industries, in the areas of finance and accounting services and market, business and financial research and analytical services, which we collectively refer to as finance and accounting services (formerly referred to as knowledge services), respectively.
+In addition to industry-specific services, we offer a range of services across multiple industries, in the areas of finance and accounting services, and research and analytics services (formerly referred to as knowledge services), respectively.
 Further, in May 2009, we reorganized our industry-specific capabilities to form a new core functional service capability called business transformation services.
 These services seek to help our clients identify business and process optimization opportunities through technology-enabled solutions, process design and improvements, including the Six Sigma principles, and other techniques and leveraging program management to achieve cost savings.
 This structure is depicted in the graphic below:

-Travel and Leisure Services Banking, Financial Services and Insurance Services Industrial and Infrastructure Services Emerging Business Sales and customer care Travel Operations Revenue accounting, audit and recovery Corporate functions Proprietary technology platform based services Banking operations Lending services Asset management and brokerage services Insurance services - Property and casualty, life pensions and health Investment banking Auto claims Insurance services (Auto repair management, Auto claims management) Credit services (Credit hire, Credit repair, personal injury) Sales and customer care Supply chain management Billing support Shared services Target Industries Consumer products Retail Professional services Pharmaceutical Media and entertainment Finance and Accounting C Re ocure-to-pay order-to-cash cord-to-report oly chain finance Research and Analytics Fin s business research ancial research -- arket research Business Transformation Consulting am management - gy-enabled solutions Confidential © 2010 WNS Global Services wns .com 0
+ravel and Leisure Services Banking, Financial Services and Insurance Services Industrial and Infrastructure Services Emerging Business Sales and customer care Travel Operations Revenue accounting, audit and recovery Corporate functions Proprietary technology platform based services Banking operations Lending services Asset management and brokerage services Insurance services - Property and casualty, life pensions and health Investment banking Auto claims Insurance services (Auto repair management, Auto claims management) Credit services (Credit hire, Credit repair, personal injury) Sales and customer care Supply chain management Billing support Shared services Target Industries Consumer products Retail Professional services Pharmaceutical Media and entertainment Finance and Accounting C Re rocure-to-pay order-to-cash cord-to-report oly chain finance • Research and Analytics Fina s business research ancial research - arket research Business Transformation Consulting am management - gy-enabled solutions Confidential © 2010 WNS Global Services wm i.com 0